The World

 Description and Symbology

-Below her we see an ancient symbol of victory that is still used today; the wreath.
+Below her, we see an ancient symbol of victory that is still used today; the wreath.

-We also see the symbol of the Ouroboros or snake eating itself.
-The Ouroboros first appeared in ancient Egyptian iconography and appears later in ancient Greek Magical Papyri (the Papyri Graecae Magicae), which contains a mix of Egyptian, Hellenistic and Jewish beliefs.
-The Ouroboros represents the continuing cycle of life-death-rebirth using the symbol of the snake (which was already symbolic of death-regeneration as an animal that sheds its skin).
+We also see the symbol of the Ouroboros (the snake eating its own tail).
+The Ouroboros first appeared in ancient Egyptian iconography and appears later in the ancient Greek Magical Papyri (Papyri Graecae Magicae), which contained a mix of Egyptian, Hellenistic, and Jewish beliefs.

-In the context of this card the Ouroboros represents an important point; each victory is not an end but the starting point to another adventure.
+In the context of this card, the Ouroboros represents an important point; each victory is not an end but the starting point to another adventure.
 Yesterday’s Fool is today’s World, and today’s World is tomorrow’s Fool.

 Yesterday’s Fool is today’s World, and today’s World is tomorrow’s Fool